 MIT professors argue that many variables should be included when determining just how much social distancing is needed in different indoor settings.

-Investigators with the Massachusetts Institute of Technology (MIT)—Martin Z. Bazant, PhD, a professor of chemical engineering and applied mathematics, and John W. M. Bush, PhD, who teaches applied mathematics—have offered what they hope will be a guide for schools, businesses, policymakers, and individuals to better access the risk of contracting COVID-19 indoors.
-They argue that their data suggest that things like school closings and occupancy limits may not be necessary in many instances.
+Investigators at Massachusetts Institute of Technology (MIT)—Martin Z. Bazant, PhD, E. G. Roos Professor of Chemical Engineering and a professor of mathematics; and John W. M. Bush, PhD, a professor of applied mathematics—have offered what they hope will be a guide for schools, businesses, policy makers, and individuals to better assess the risk of contracting COVID-19 indoors.
+They argue that the data suggest that school closings and occupancy limits, for example, may not be necessary in many instances.

 Bazant tells ICT® in an email exchange that it’s important to “note some more of the practical applications of our work.
 Our safety guideline may be applied to different indoor spaces using a user-friendly online app, which has been translated into many languages.
 The safety guideline can also be expressed as a limit on the exhaled carbon dioxide concentration, a convenient proxy for indoor airborne transmission risk, which can be monitored in real time using low-cost sensors.”

-“Similarly, when 23 of 68 passengers were infected on a 2-hour bus journey in Ningbo, China, their seated locations were uncorrelated with distance to the index case,” the study states.
+“Similarly, when 23 of 68 passengers were infected on a 2-hour bus journey in Ningbo, China, their seated locations were uncorrelated with distance to the index case,” the study authors state.
 “Airborne transmission was also implicated in the COVID-19 outbreak between residents of a Korean high-rise building whose apartments were linked via air ducts.
 Studies have also confirmed the presence of infectious SARS-CoV-2 virions in respiratory aerosols suspended in air samples collected at distances as large as 16 ft from infected patients in a hospital room.”